This

 · Import from SQL rendered SALARY, BONUS, and COMM as DECIMAL.
 Changing DECIMAL to MONEY will display them with $, and MIN 0 ensures that they can’t be -ve.

-Statistics so far: Employee.jzc is 18 lines of code, 9 of which we edited.
-From this we generated 54 lines of Jazz message definition (editable, but we didn’t in this case), and 28 lines of Jazz program logic (which again, we didn’t edit).
-This became 2500 lines of COBOL, 320 lines of JSON conforming to the Swagger standard and the binding objects to convert between COBOL and JSON.
+Statistics so far: Employee.jzc is 19 lines of code, 10 of which we edited.
+From this we generated 58 lines of Jazz message definition (editable, but we didn’t in this case), and 28 lines of Jazz program logic (which again, we didn’t edit).
+This became 2580 lines of COBOL, and the ZOS or MFED process created 355 lines of JSON and the binding objects to convert between COBOL and JSON.
 All of this compiles cleanly first time, and we have a running web service that can be tested with utilities such as ReadyAPI.

 Now to get back to the real point of this Users’ Guide chapter, which is creating a client interface to make using such web services easy.
-First we must configure MANASYS Jazz for Client Interfaces.
+First we must configure MANASYS Jazz to create Client Interfaces.

 We must first create an empty ASP.NET Core Web Application.
 Then we will configure Jazz so it knows where to find this, so that it can create and update objects within it.